 When numerous American Indian groups protested the Trump Administration’s approval of the Dakota access and the Keystone XL pipelines, this particular cause struck a chord in me particularly.
-Having a racial background of American Indian on both sides of my family; three Native American Tribes in particular (Chickasaw, Mohawk, & Cherokee), you could say that I absolutely have a bias in this issue.
+Having a racial background of American Indian on both sides of my family; 4 Native American Tribes in particular (Chickasaw, Mohawk, Blackfoot & Cherokee), you could say that I absolutely have a bias in this issue.
 As well as a having a ‘dog in this fight’ mentality.

 However, this mentality should not be reserved only for who the building of the Keystone pipelines personally effects.
 But rather, this social cause should unnerve, upset and empower anyone who has a concern over the health and cultural ‘stifling’ of others.